 Luke Higgins, Managing Director, Accenture

-“We are getting inputs from StackState to be able to do that automatic discovery for us, but then starting to merge in other topologies that we can get from other sources, and to bring it together into a master topology… really driving the alignment to the digital business aligned topology as well so that we can understand with the focus top down on those business services, what are the underlying it dependents?
+“We are getting inputs from StackState to be able to do that automatic discovery for us, but then starting to merge in other topologies that we can get from other sources, and to bring it together into a master topology…really driving the alignment to the digital business-aligned topology as well so that we can understand with the focus top down on those business services, what are the underlying dependencies?

-…And then finally tracing, which is critical, because that focuses on the customer journey.
-It gives us the ability to overlay those customer journeys in the combination of those other three dimensions being which steps in the topology does the customer pass through, at what point in time, and how is the actual underlying services and infrastructure performing within our cloud states, as well as what's actually being brought in from our other sources of data like Splunk, or other types of monitoring APM level information you can be we can be collecting."
+"…And finally, tracing - which is critical, because that data focuses on the customer journey.
+It gives us the ability to overlay those customer journeys in the combination of those other three dimensions: which steps in the topology does the customer pass through, at what point in time, and how is the actual underlying services and infrastructure performing within our cloud states, as well as what's actually being brought in from our other sources of data like Splunk, or other types of monitoring APM level information we can be collecting."

-Koushik Vijayaraghavan, Global Asset Engineering & Architecture Lead, Accenture India Lead for Intelligent Automation, Agile and DevOps, Accenture
+Koushik Vijayaraghavan, Global Asset Engineering and Architecture Lead, Lead for Intelligent Automation, Agile and DevOps, Accenture India

-“With the 4T model being implemented, what this essentially means that you see here, the 100 Tickets are now suppressed into 40 unique events, which are well correlated.
+“With the 4T Data Model being implemented, what this essentially means that you see here, the 100 tickets are now suppressed into 40 unique events, which are well-correlated.

-…The speed at which we have been able to operationalize this with clients are significantly increased as well.
-And we are able to do this now in weeks rather than months.”
+"…The speed at which we have been able to operationalize this with clients is significantly increased as well.
+We are able to do this now in weeks, rather than months.”

-"We are really relying upon StackState to be able to pull [data] together and merge these various topologies from different sources and systems of record, cloud, you know, discovered components and bring them together.
-So we can correlate in a smart way, what's actually going on inside the system, but also trap it in a slice of time, so that at any point in time, we can see what changes are occurring in these dynamic systems, so that our automation can go back to those points in time and understand what was the root cause of the problem.
+"We are really relying upon StackState to be able to pull [data] together and merge these various topologies from different sources and systems of record: cloud, you know, discovered components and bring them together.
+So we can correlate in a smart way what's actually going on inside the system, but also trap it in a slice of time, so that at any point in time, we can see what changes are occurring in these dynamic systems, so that our automation can go back to those points in time and understand what was the root cause of a problem.